nabeeljaan1313/Retrieval-Augmented-Generation-RAG-chatbot/README.md

-# rag-chatbot-workflow
+# Retrieval-Augmented-Generation-RAG-chatbot
-An automated RAG (Retrieval-Augmented Generation) chatbot workflow built using n8n, integrating LLMs with vector databases for intelligent, context-aware responses.
+An automated RAG (Retrieval-Augmented Generation) chatbot built using n8n, integrating LLMs with vector databases for chatting with your documents.